a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Henceforth, you will be at Ghorepani for an overnight stay at the lodge.
 This is a majestic place with dozens of lodges with magnificent views of the Annapurna and Dhaulagiri mountains.

-The next day, early in the morning your hike continues to Poon Hill for the sunrise view over the wide range of the Himalayas.
-After breakfast, continue the trek towards Tadapani, this will be through ascending and descending through the forest with views of the hills, Himalayas, and local village.
+The next day, early in the morning, your hike continues to Poon Hill for the sunrise view over the wide range of the Himalayas.
+After breakfast, continue the trek towards Tadapani, this will be through ascending and descending through the forest with views of the hills, the Himalayas, and the local village.

-Now, descending all the way you will reach Ghandruk for the last overnight camp.
-Ghandruk is one of the popular touristic villages of the Annapurna region.
+Now, descending all the way, you will reach Ghandruk for the last overnight camp.
+Ghandruk is one of the popular tourist villages of the Annapurna region.
 Mainly inhabited by the Gurung community.
 This village has a typical museum of the Gurung community.

-Well preserved, Ghandruk is also the best place to witness Annapurna Himalaya and the sunrise view over it.
-From Ghandruk you will have three options to divert the trial.
-This includes continuing to Annapurna Base Camp or Dhampus or to Naya Pul (the starting point of the trek).
+Well preserved, Ghandruk is also the best place to witness the Annapurna Himalaya and the sunrise view over it.
+From Ghandruk, you will have three options to divert the trail.
+This includes continuing to Annapurna Base Camp, Dhampus or to Naya Pul (the starting point of the trek).

-From Ghandruk, the very same day descend towards Naya Pul and drive all the way to Pokhara to make the trek shorter.
-If you make the Ghorepani- Poon Hill Trek shorter it can be accomplished within 4 day
+From Ghandruk, the very same day, descend towards Naya Pul and drive all the way to Pokhara to make the trek shorter.
+If you make the Ghorepani- Poon Hill Trek shorter, it can be accomplished within 4 days

 Best Time of the Year to Trek Ghorepani- Poon Hill

-Ghorepani- Poonhill is a short and sublime trekking trail to the altitude of 3210M.
+Ghorepani- Poonhill is a short and sublime trekking trail to an altitude of 3210M.
 This is a low-altitude trek in Nepal and also to the Annapurna region, close to Pokhara.

 This lower altitude makes the Ghorepani trek an easily accessible and trekkers’ choice trail due to its elevation and short time frame.
 However, there is the best time of the year to trek the Ghorepani- Poon Hill trail.

-Due to the lower altitude, this trail experience heavy rainfall during the monsoon season.
+Due to the lower altitude, this trail experiences heavy rainfall during the monsoon season.
 Sometimes, it might be for the whole day.
-So, better avoid trekking during monsoon.
+So, better avoid trekking during the monsoon.

-Mainly in Nepal, the monsoon starts in August and continues till September, however, August is regarded as Pre-Monsoon and September Post-Monsoon but due to global climate change this days September also experiences regular rainfall.
+Mainly in Nepal, the monsoon starts in August and continues till September; however, August is regarded as Pre-Monsoon and September Post-Monsoon, but due to global climate change these days, September also experiences regular rainfall.

 So, the best time for the Ghorepani Poon Hill trek will definitely be the spring and Autumn season.
 This includes October, November, December, January, February, and March, without any rainfall, crystal clear skies, and beautiful wildflowers throughout the trail, and it's worth trekking during this time of the year.